ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/opt-out.md

-# Handling Opt-in / Opt-out requests for High-Volume SMS
+# Handling Opt-in / Opt-out requests for High Volume SMS

 RingCentral will automatically handle opt-in and opt-out for users on High Volume SMS using industry standard terms `start` and `stop`, respectively.
 This is handled per pair of sender and recipient numbers.